LettucePie/crystecks/README.md

   - Charms could have "Battlefield Charm" or "Fiend Charm" or "Player Charm".
 - Another String for Fiends describing what they are such as "Deer" or "Human", ignore otherwise
   - Default value will be randomly pulled from a premade list of generic animals and fantasy races.
+- An Integer for Fiends if they're Regular, Heroic, or Villainous
+  - `[Regular, Heroic, Villainous]`
 - Power and Health for Fiends, ignore otherwise
   - Default values of `0`
 - Array of Effect Codes